NREL/REopt.jl/docs/src/mpc/inputs.md

 }
 ```
 !!! note
-    The `ElectricLoad.loads_kw` can have an arbitrary length, but its length must be the same lengths as many other inputs such as the `MPCElectricTariff.energy_rates` and the `PV.prod_factor_series`.
+    The `ElectricLoad.loads_kw` can have an arbitrary length, but its length must be the same lengths as many other inputs such as the `MPCElectricTariff.energy_rates`, `FlexibleHVAC.exogenous_inputs`, and the `PV.prod_factor_series`.

 Here is a more complex `MPCScenario`, which is used in [MPC Examples](@ref):
 ```javascript